23o4i7/Sean-Sejin-Docs/docs/initializeBot.md

 Because this guide is only for a very simple and small-scale bot, we are able to put all the commands inside the `app.js` file.
 But as bots grow over time, the feasability of this will greatly decrease.
 As we add more and more functionality, we will fall victim to a trap known as "if-else hell".

 To avoid this, we will use modular architecture to store different commands in different files.
-Our directory will look something like this:
+Our directory should end up looking something similar to this:

 ```